cn0047/stash/ed/t/distributedsystems.md

 Observability - not only monitoring cpu/mem/net/etc usage, but also:
 * logging.
 * tracing.
+* health checking.
+* distributed events monitoring.
 * SLI metrics monitoring.
-* health check.
-* distributed events monitoring.

 Consensus - getting all of the nodes to agree on something.